 Instead, topics and topics alone can provide the answer; the user gets what they want.

-So if you have any terms, phrases that are relevant for this topic, even the broader ones, they are worth mentioning in the content brief.
+So if you have any terms, or phrases that are relevant to this topic, even the broader ones, they are worth mentioning in the content brief.
 Using them will mean that the content is more relevant.

 Title and Meta description

 The first time someone sees a website is on the search engine results page (SERP).
 The meta title of a webpage is what will show up on the search engine results page (SERP) as well as on social media, such as Facebook and Twitter.

 SEO guidelines state that the meta title should be between 50 and 60 characters long, including spaces.
 SEO professionals can use SEO tools to check if a meta title is too long or too short as well as the competitiveness of the keywords used in the title.

 The primary keyword, as well as other relevant keywords, should be included as well as a call to action (CTA).

 The meta description is what will show up on search engine results pages (SERPs) and social media.
 The meta description should be between 150 and 160 characters long, including spaces.
 SEO professionals can use SEO tools to check the length of a meta description as well as the competitiveness of the keywords used in the meta description.